massimo93/ItalianDotNetDateTimeUtils/README.md

-# Davide Borghi's ItalianDotNetDateTimeUtils
+# dabomase-italian-datetime-utils

 ## Introduction

 ### Hello everybody!

-My name is __ItalianDotNetDateTimeUtils__ and I'm a class library written by [Davide Borghi](https://www.linkedin.com/in/davide-borghi-87364014a/).
+My name is __Dabomase.ItalianDateTimeUtils__ and I'm a class library originally written by [Davide Borghi](https://www.linkedin.com/in/davide-borghi-87364014a/).
 He wrote me because he was bored to copy and paste a static class in every project he was working on.

 Another stubborn developer, [Massimo Serra](https://www.linkedin.com/in/massimo-serra/), also decided to support Davide with my code.